teJab-2610/garden_companion/README.md

-<script type="text/javascript" src="https://cdn.jsdelivr.net/npm/mermaid@10/dist/mermaid.min.js"></script>
 # Garden Companion

-A app which helps users identify plants, do a health assement of their plants, make posts to share with the community and chat with their friends.
-A one stop app for all your home gardening needs.
+An app that helps users identify plants, do a health assessment of their plants, make posts to share with the community, and chat with their friends.
+A one-stop app for all your home gardening needs.

-This app is the project work for Software Engineering Course - CS302L
+This app is the project work for the Software Engineering Course - CS302L

 ## How to install

-This project is made is using flutter sdk.
-Download the latest version of the flutter sdk [[here]](https://docs.flutter.dev/get-started/install).
+This project is made using Flutter SDK.
+Download the latest version of the flutter SDK [[here]](https://docs.flutter.dev/get-started/install).
-The sdk versions used are:
+The SDK versions used are:
 ~~~yaml
 environment:
   sdk: '>=3.0.6 <4.0.0'